DouglasFireDept/Constitution/7-article.md

 ### Section 9: Cadets

 This department offers a cadet program to youth ages 13-18.
-Cadets do not have voting rights.